clintharris/IDBSideSync/README.md

 // In a separate transaction... todoStore.get(todoId).onsuccess = (event) => {
-  // 😭 If someone else had previously marked this todo as "done", their change will be lost once they receive these
+  // 😭 If someone else had previously marked this todo as "done", their change will be lost once
-  // changes since an operation log entry was just created that overwrites all props on the todo--including the "done"
+  // they receive these changes since an operation log entry was just created that overwrites all
-  // property.
-  console.log(event.target.result); // { id: 123, title: "Buy cookies", priority: "high", done: false }
+  // props on the todo--including the "done" property. console.log(event.target.result); //{id: 123, title: "Buy cookies", priority: "high", done: false}
 };
 ```